Mum tells Westwood to say sorry for swearing

-DUBAI Lee Westwood was forced to apologize after his mum caught him swearing on live television at last week's Qatar Masters, the world number three said on Tuesday.
+DUBAI Lee Westwood was forced to apologise after his mum caught him swearing on live television at last week's Qatar Masters, the world number three said on Tuesday.

-"My mum was the first person on the phone and she said you might want to apologize," Westwood told reporters ahead of this week's Dubai Desert Classic.
+"My mum was the first person on the phone and she said you might want to apologise," Westwood told reporters ahead of this week's Dubai Desert Classic.

 "I didn't think that down at four-under-par I would be on TV.
 It's amazing how sensitive these microphones are."